craeckor/user-agent-scraper/README.md

 Want to get some User-Agents for bypasses or AI-training?
 Noo problem, i got the solution for you!

 This script is able to scrape any (Free available) Device-User-Agent on [explore.whatismybrowser.com](https://explore.whatismybrowser.com/).
-This script is able to get a few Million Device-User-Agents from [explore.whatismybrowser.com](https://explore.whatismybrowser.com/).
+This script is able to get a few hundreds of thousands Device-User-Agents from [explore.whatismybrowser.com](https://explore.whatismybrowser.com/).

 ## Setup